The KPZ fixed point: TASEP

 with

-where $\Gamma_{0,1}$ is any simple loop oriented anticlockwise which includes $w=0$ and $w=1$.
+where $\Gamma_{0,1}$ is any positively oriented simple loop which includes $w=0$ and $w=1$.
 To mesh with our convention of infinitely many particles, we can place particles $X_0(j)$, $j\le 0$ at $\infty$ and $X_0(j)$, $j>N$ at $-\infty$.
-Remarkable as it is, this formula is not conducive to asymptotic analysis where we want to consider the later positions of $M\ll N$ of the particles.
-This was overcome by \cite{sasamoto,borFerPrahSasam} who were able to reinterpret the integration of \eqref{eqGreen} over the excess variables as a kind of non-intersecting line ensemble, and hence the desired probabilities could be obtained from a biorthogonalization problem, which we describe next.
+Remarkable as it is, this formula is not conducive to asymptotic analysis where we want to consider the later positions of $M\ll N$ of the particles; one has to find an effective way to sum over the positions of the other $N-M$ particles and, at the same time, to get rid of the dependence in $N$ (which needs to go to infinity) of the dimension of the determinant.
+This was overcome by \cite{sasamoto,borFerPrahSasam}, who were able to rewrite the right hand side of \eqref{eqGreen} in terms of a certain Lindstr\"om-Gessel-Viennot/Karlin-McGregor scheme \cite{karlinMcGregor,gesselViennot} involving a (signed) non-intersecting line ensemble, and from that obtain the desired probabilities implicitly from the following biorthogonalization problem.

-First for a fixed vector $a\in\rr^M$ and indices $n_1<\dotsc<n_M$ we introduce the functions
+First for a fixed vector $a\in\rr^m$ and indices $n_1<\dotsc<n_m$ we introduce the functions